GabeOS-Arch/gabetype/README.md

 - quotes
 - themes
 - smooth caret
-- account system
+- account system (soon)
-- challenges and just-for-fun test modifiers
+- challenges and just-for-hell modifiers that I did not make
-- and much more
+- and much more that I never made

-# Discord bot
+# So... what about the Discord bot?

-On the [Monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign optional roles based on typing performance and challenge completion.
-You can find its code over at https://github.com/monkeytypegame/monkeytype-bot.
+Yeah, yeah, once I get the Pi, set up Redis, MongoDB, etc, I'll make it work.

 # Bug report or Feature request

-If you encounter a bug or have a feature request, [send us an email](mailto:contact@monkeytype.com), [create an issue](https://github.com/monkeytypegame/monkeytype/issues), [create a discussion thread](https://github.com/monkeytypegame/monkeytype/discussions), or [join the Discord server](https://www.discord.gg/monkeytype).
+If you encounter a bug or have a feature request, fork this, make your changes, and I'll review.
+Or contact me [here](mailto:gabriel@thesomewhatyou.me) and you'll find your way there.
+It's more efficient to check the repo, but whatever.

 # Want to Contribute?